tnc-ca-geo/animl-api/README.md

 - Offer an API for advanced querying and analysis of camera trap data
 - Offer tools for exporting ML model training data

-This repository contains an AWS Lambda-based, GraphQl API for storing and fetching cameratrap data from a MongoDB database.
+This repository contains an AWS Lambda-based, GraphQL API for storing and fetching cameratrap data from a MongoDB database.
 The stack and and it's associated deployment resources are managed with the [Serverless Framework](serverless.com/).
 The stack includes: